EliottZemour/EliottZemour.github.io/about.md

 ## About me

 Hello!
 My name is Eliott and I am a master student in Computational Science and Engineering at EPFL, the Swiss Federal Institute of Technology in Lausanne.
+__I am currently looking for 6-month internship opportunities in machine learning starting february-march 2022__.

-My main interests are computational mathematics, ML, reinforcement learning, and most importantly AI safety and ethics.
+My main interests are computational mathematics, ML, reinforcement learning, and most importantly ethics and fairness of AI.

 This website aims to present the projects carried out during my bachelor and master studies, as well as some side projects that I did for fun.
 My GitHub is [EliottZemour](https://github.com/EliottZemour).
 You can drop me an email anytime at [zemoureliott@protonmail.com](mailto:zemoureliott@protonmail.com).